IBM/universal-connectors/README.md

 1. Input plug-in.
 This plug-in ingests events.
 Depending on the type of plug-in, there are settings to either pull events from APIs or receive a push of events.

 2. Filter plug-in.
 This plug-in filters events.
 The filter plug-in parses, filters, and modifies event logs into in a normalized format.

 3. Output plug-in.
 This plug-in takes the event logs in a normalized format and sends it to IBM Guardium (either Guardium Data Protection or Guardium Insights).

+***Note: the Output plug-in is presented here as an internal component of the UC pipeline and is not to be accessed or modified by the user.***

 ![Universal Connector - Logstash pipeline](/docs/images/uc_overview.png)

 Universal Connector plug-ins are packaged and deployed in a Docker container environment.

 ### In-depth how-tos
-There are a couple of flavors aimed at enabling audit log forwarding into Guardium for various Data Sources, comprised of either a cloud or on-premise data lake platform, of a Data Base type that is supported by the Guardium sniffer (should attach here a link to the supported dbs):
+There are a couple of flavors aimed at enabling audit log forwarding into Guardium for various Data Sources, comprised of either a cloud or on-premise data lake platform, of a Data Base type that is supported by the Guardium sniffer:

   1. The three pre-installed plug-in packages (MongoDB, MySQL, and Amazon S3) that require minimal configurations on the client's end: either plugging in suited values in their respective template configuration files in the input and filter sections, or adding a ruby code sub-section to the filter sections in case a more complex parsing method is necessary as a pre-processing stage to be executed prior to the respective filter plug-in is sufficient.

   2. For not yet supported Data Sources, you can either upload an external filter plug-in or develop your own and add it to our plug-ins repository, with the option to clone and modify the existing plug-ins as a template for your convenience (either in Ruby or Java)

-  **Note:**
+### Keep in mind:

+  1. (1) above is with the exception of GI 3.3.0, SaaS and GDP 12.0.0 where all of the plug-ins listed in [Available Plug-ins](/docs/available_plugins.md) are pre-installed.
+  2. (2) above is with the exception of GI SaaS 1.0.0 where no manual uploads by the customer are allowed.
-  MongoDB, MySQL, and Amazon S3 are presented here as an example of the three pre-defined and pre-installed plug-ins that are built-in in Universal Connector.
+  3. MongoDB, MySQL, and Amazon S3 are presented here as an example of the three pre-defined and pre-installed plug-ins that are built-in in Universal Connector.
 These packages do not require any manual uploads or other such pre-requisites on the user's end, as opposed to user made plug-ins or other available Logstash plug-ins.
-The user needs to simply use a ready-made template for plugging in values to the input and filter sections of their respective configuration files, or expand these sections by using online pre-installed Logstash plug-ins, or write their own Ruby code parser using the [Ruby filter plug-in](#-use-logstashs-ruby-filter-plug-in) as a pre-processing stage prior to executing the filter/input plug-ins.
+The user needs to simply use a ready-made template for plugging in values to the input and filter sections of their respective configuration files, or expand these sections by using online pre-installed Logstash plug-ins, or write their own Ruby code parser using the [Ruby filter plug-in](#-use-logstashs-ruby-filter-plug-in) as a pre-processing stage prior to executing the filter/input plug-ins.***

-**Note:**
-It's optional to add an input plug-in to the repository in case the existing ones are insufficient for your needs, although it's recommended to use one of the existing or preinstalled input plug-ins and modify their config files' input section accordingly
+  4. It's optional to add an input plug-in to the repository in case the existing ones are insufficient for your needs, although it's recommended to use one of the existing or preinstalled input plug-ins and modify their config files' input section accordingly.

-**Note:**
-The Output plug-in is presented here as an under-the-hood internal component of the UC pipeline and is not to be accessed or modified by the user.

-**Note:**
-See GCP's Pub/Sub input plug-in [load-balancing configuration](https://github.com/IBM/universal-connectors/tree/main/input-plugin/logstash-input-google-pubsub#note-2) as an example.
+  5. Referring to (*): see GCP's Pub/Sub input plug-in [load-balancing configuration](/input-plugin/logstash-input-google-pubsub#note-2) as an example.

 [Technical demo](https://youtu.be/LAYhVoYMb28)